M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Fm66b.github.io%2FFairEmail%2F%23faq180)

-LanguageTool integration needs to be enabled in the miscellaneous settings.
+LanguageTool integration needs to be enabled in the integration settings.

 After writing some text, you can long press on the save draft button to perform a grammar, style, and spell check via [LanguageTool](https://languagetool.org/).
 Texts with suggestions will be marked and if you tap on a marked suggestion,